mirzawaqasahmed/f5-big-iq-lab/docs/index.rst

 .. _BIG-IP Cloud Edition AWS trial: https://github.com/f5devcentral/f5-big-ip-cloud-edition-trial-quick-start
 .. _BIG-IQ PM team GitHub (various automation tools): https://github.com/f5devcentral/f5-big-iq-pm-team

-.. warning:: When using the `UDF Lab`_, make sure:
+.. warning:: When using the UDF or Ravello Lab, make sure:

   1. STOP the ESXi if you do not plan to demo VMware SSG.
   2. STOP your deployment at the end of your demo.